Grafrajohn/GrahamArt/_posts/2020-02-25-reflections-philosophy-aesthetics.markdown

 In the context of art this is claimed to create alienation from what is real in life and art, and allow for the production of art which further alienates and is often kitsch.
 If good art and truth are indeed connected then any thinking which separates people from the truth will result in the creation of bad art.

-In my view to be aware of oneself is surely a human facet.
+Surely to be aware of oneself is surely a human facet.
 For over two thousand years philosophers have debated the nature of the self, the mind and body, and our soul's place in the objective external world.
 The longevity of this debate and its modern parallel, the debate amongst scientists about consciousness, suggests that the self is not a false illusion but a fascinating real phenomenon.